 Transcranial Magnetic Stimulation (TMS) therapy is a non-invasive, non-drug, and FDA-cleared treatment with zero downtime that is safe and effective for a range of conditions affecting mental health and cognition.
-Many people who are not satisfied with the results of their antidepressant medication may consider trying TMS as an alternative treatment or a supplementary treatment. considering a popular high-tech way to treat depression might be scared off by the potential side effects.
+Many people who are not satisfied with the results of their antidepressant medication may consider trying TMS as an alternative or a supplementary treatment. considering a popular high-tech way to treat depression might be scared off by the potential side effects.
 That’s why it was important for us to directly address the side effects of transcranial magnetic stimulation (TMS) without using rhetoric or a sales pitch.

 Understanding Transcranial Magnetic Stimulation – TMS